Zakhar Bron

-Zakhar Nukhimovich Bron (Захар Нухимович Брон; born 17 December 1947) is a Russian violinist and renowned pedagogue.
+Zakhar Nukhimovich Bron (Захар Нухимович Брон; born 17 December 1947) is a Soviet and Russian violinist and pedagogue.
 He has been living in Western Europe since 1989.

 Early life

 Bron was born in Oral, Kazakhstan, to a Jewish family.
 His father, Nukhim Zalmanovich Bron, a Polish pianist, and his mother, a Romanian engineering student, fled to the Soviet Union in the 1930s to escape the Nazis and were evacuated with a defence factory from Romanovka, Bessarabia, to Oral during the Great Patriotic War.
 His first music teacher in his hometown recognized his talent and advised him to attend the Stolyarsky School in Ukrainian Odessa, at the time one of the best violin schools in the USSR, where he lived with a host family and studied under pedagogue Artur Zisserman.

 Education

 Bron began his formal violin training at the Stolyarsky School in Odessa under Artur Zisserman.
 He later moved with his father to Moscow, where Boris Goldstein enrolled him in his violin class at the Gnessin Conservatoire and provided private lessons.
 In 1966, Bron became a student of Igor Oistrakh at the Tchaikovsky Conservatory.
 After completing his master's studies in 1971, he remained at the conservatory for his post-master's, though this was interrupted by mandatory military service in the Red Army.